ani26052007/lensing-substructure-cnn-vs-fno/Specific Test IV. Neural Operators/README_Task4_FNO.md

-# Specific Test IV.
-Neural Operators
+# Fourier Neural Operator for Gravitational Lens Substructure Classification

-Neural Operator architecture for gravitational lens substructure classification, using a Fourier Neural Operator (FNO) backbone with polar-domain input channels, benchmarked against the ConvNeXt V2 result from Common Test I.
+Neural Operator architecture for gravitational lens substructure classification, using a Fourier Neural Operator (FNO) backbone with polar-domain input channels, benchmarked against the ConvNeXt V2 result from Task I.

 ---

 ## Task

-Build a classifier for the same 3-class lensing problem (`no_sub` / `subhalo` / `vortex`) using a **Fourier Neural Operator** as the backbone feature extractor instead of a standard CNN, and compare its performance against Common Test I.
+Build a classifier for the same 3-class lensing problem (`no_sub` / `subhalo` / `vortex`) using a **Fourier Neural Operator** as the backbone feature extractor instead of a standard CNN, and compare its performance against Task I.

 ---